Recovering 3D Human Mesh from Monocular Images: A Survey: Conclusion and Future Directions

 \paragraph{Grouped Person Reconstruction}.
 In public scenes, people often walk, talk, or work together in groups as family members, teammates, \etc. An interesting future direction is reconstructing a group of people over space and time, which reveals the relationships and activities in the target group.
 Moreover, when considering person matching across different cameras or long-range temporal sequences, the relationship of individuals within a group provides a more stable context that can be exploited to handle occlusions or detection failures.
 This task can also be combined with person tracking~\cite{rajasegaran2021tracking} and re-identification~\cite{zheng2009associating,lisanti2017group} for more robust reconstruction in crowded scenarios.

+\rv{ \paragraph{Whole-body Human Mesh Recovery}.
+There is a trend to utilize a unified framework to regress the body, hands, and face parameters of expressive human models~\cite{pavlakos2019expressive,xu2020ghum}.
+Compared with body-only mesh recovery, there are much fewer methods to deal with whole-body mesh recovery~\cite{choutas2020monocular,rong2020frankmocap,feng2021collaborative,zhang2023pymafx,li2023hybrikx}.
+One major challenge is that the whole-body datasets are rather scarce for training.
+Separate body/hand/face-only datasets are typically used to compensate for the incompleteness of whole-body data.
+This brings challenges to the consistent recovery of body poses and hand gestures.
+Moreover, the occlusions, motion blur, depth ambiguity, and interaction of the hand regions also impose great challenges to the monocular whole-body mesh recovery with plausible hand poses. }

 \paragraph{Detailed Shape Reconstruction with Clothing}.
 Parametric models like SMPL and SMPL-X can only represent minimally clothed humans.
-To go beyond the representation power of parametric models, the research community needs to exploit other representations with more flexibility.
-In existing work, meshes~\cite{xu2018monoperfcap,ma2020cape,zhu2019detailed}, point clouds~\cite{ma2021scale,ma2021power}, and implicit fields~\cite{saito2019pifu,li2020robust} have been used to model the detailed deformation of clothing.
+The research community needs to exploit other representations with more flexibility to go beyond the representation power of parametric models.
+In existing work, meshes~\cite{xu2018monoperfcap,ma2020cape,zhu2019detailed}, point clouds~\cite{ma2021scale,ma2021power,lin2022learning,zhang2023closet}, and implicit fields~\cite{saito2019pifu,li2020robust,alldieck2022photorealistic,chen2021snarf} have been used to model the detailed deformation of clothing.
 Though these methods can produce reasonable results, their reconstructed surfaces tend to be over-smoothed and not robust to novel poses.
-These issues can be alleviated by incorporating different types of representations~\cite{bhatnagar2020combining,zheng2021pamir,shao2022dbfield} to leverage the modeling power of different representations.
+These issues can be alleviated by incorporating different types of representations~\cite{bhatnagar2020combining,zheng2021pamir,shao2022dbfield,Feng2022scarf,moon20223d} to leverage the modeling power of different representations.